aleksander-saz/DS-Projects/README.md

 **SQL queries and data visualisation**

-Subject Covered: SQL, plot
+Subject Covered: SQL, py.plot

 Main tasks of the Project:
-- to execute all required queries, to visualize the data and answer the questions.
+- to execute all required queries,
+- to visualize the data,
+- answer the questions.

 ## Part 11 - Pyspark